-Art will be integrated throughout the greenway to add beauty and interest along the way.
-Local history will be integrated into some of the installations to help tell the story of Sugar Hill.
+Art will be used to invigorate spaces throughout the greenway.
 Recommended locations are identified in this section.
-Exact themes and pieces will be determined during the implementation phase in collaboration with local artists.
+Exact themes and pieces will be determined in the implementation phase in collaboration with local artists, with a narrative surrounding local history being the intent of some installations.